 - Add flour and slowly mix until dough is uniform.

 - Turn dough out and using your hands, form into two discs.
 Wrap and chill dough 15-30 mins

-- Roll or pat the pastry evenly in the bottom and up the sides of six 4.75 inch tart pans, cover with plastic wrap and chill 30 mins
+Roll or pat the pastry evenly in the bottom and up the sides of tart pan, cover with plastic wrap and chill 30 mins

 - preheat oven to 400

 - lightly prick the bottom of the pastry crust and press aluminum foil into the crusts, fill with pie weights or dried beans

 - reduce heat to 350 and continue to bake for 10 mins, take out foil and weights

 - bake another 5 mins

 - in a medium sauce pan over medium heat combine the raspberries and lemon juice, zest and 1/2 C sugar.
 Bring to a boil and cook for 8 mins

 - puree with a hand blender or pour into a blender a puree